-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes s for Site Visits
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits How do you engage nations in self-management?

 - How do you engage patients in self-management? - What tools are you using? - How do you follow up with patients engaged in self-management and how do you track those patients? - Provide examples of phone outreach between visits - Documentation in the EHR?